Instantaneous tunneling of relativistic massive spin-0 particles

 The problem of how long a particle tunnels through the classically forbidden region of a potential barrier is known as the quantum tunneling time problem.
-There are various conflicting theories regarding the problem as time is not an observable in standard quantum mechanics (SQM) \cite{RevModPhys.61.917,*RevModPhys.66.217,*LANDSMAN20151}.
-Because of this, the problem may be ill-defined as SQM has no canonical formalism to answer questions regarding time duration which has lead to several definitions of tunneling time \cite{PhysRev.98.145,*PhysRev.118.349,*PhysRevLett.49.1739,*PhysRevA.36.4604}.
-There are still debates around the validity of the various proposed tunneling times and the corresponding physical meaning when it predicts apparent superluminal velocities \cite{PhysRevA.70.052112}.
-Furthermore, several experiments have been performed to measure the tunneling time which also have conflicting results \cite{doi:10.1126/science.1163439,*eckleAttosecondAngularStreaking2008,*pfeifferAttoclockRevealsNatural2012,sainadhAttosecondAngularStreaking2019a,Landsman:14,*PhysRevLett.119.023201,*ramosMeasurementTimeSpent2020,knellerLookTunnellingBarrier2022}.
-Specifically, measurements done by Refs. \cite{Landsman:14,*PhysRevLett.119.023201,*ramosMeasurementTimeSpent2020} claim evidence for non-zero tunneling times in multi-electron atoms, however, such systems cannot be modelled accurately because of complicated ionization dynamics \cite{sainadhAttosecondAngularStreaking2019a}.
-Meanwhile, Refs. \cite{*eckleAttosecondAngularStreaking2008,*pfeifferAttoclockRevealsNatural2012} have confirmed instantaneous tunneling time, which implies that the wavepacket becomes superluminal inside the barrier.
+However, there are various conflicting theories regarding the problem as time is not an observable in standard quantum mechanics (SQM), as such, the problem may be ill-defined as SQM has no canonical formalism to answer questions regarding time durations \cite{LANDSMAN20151}.
+This has lead to several definitions of tunneling time using a parametric approach, e.g. Wigner phase time, B\"{u}ttiker-Landauer time, Larmor time, Pollak-Miller time, among many others \cite{RevModPhys.61.917,RevModPhys.66.217,PhysRev.98.145,buttiker1982traversal,buttiker1983larmor,landauer1994barrier,PhysRevA.36.4604,yamada2004unified,pollak1984new,hartman1962tunneling,PhysRevLett.108.170402,brouard1994systematic,jaworski1988time}.
+The relation between these various proposed tunneling times is still unclear but can be classified into two distinct categories \cite{PhysRevLett.127.133001}, i.e. ``arrival times'' and ``interaction times''.
+The difference is that ``arrival times'' are concerned with the appearance of the tunneled particle on the far side of the barrier while ``interaction times'' determine the duration that the particle has spent inside the barrier \cite{PhysRevLett.127.133001}.
+This has helped clear opposing results of recent experiments done by Refs. \cite{sainadhAttosecondAngularStreaking2019a} and \cite{ramosMeasurementTimeSpent2020} wherein the former demonstrates an instantaneous tunneling which uses an ``arrival time'' while the latter demonstrates a non-zero tunneling time via an ``interaction time''.